wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/timesharing.md

 **[A.1.p2.1]** At time 0 on a core with speed 2 Tflop/sec you start two programs.
 Program *A*'s work is 200 Gflop, and program *B*'s work is 220 Gflop.
 At what times do the programs complete?
+Show your work.

 <div class="ui accordion fluid">
   <div class="title">